 For Radwood, the idea was to create a car show that did the same for the Nintendo generation.
 Since most of the JNC staff are children of the 80s, it spoke to us in a way tweed caps and string-backed driving gloves never could.
 No, we want Members Only jackets and Adidas shell-toes.

 It’s important to note that Radwood wasn’t limited to Japanese cars.
-Everything from Vanilla Ice Mustang 5.0s and Matt Tracker IROC-Z Camaros to Miami Vice Ferrari Testarossas and Kelly Taylor BMW 325i Cabriolets filled the field at the Phoenix Club in Anaheim, California.
+Everything from Vanilla Ice Mustang 5.0s and Matt Tracker IROC-Z Camaros to Sonny Crockett Ferrari Testarossas and Kelly Taylor BMW 325i Cabriolets filled the field at the Phoenix Club in Anaheim, California.
 It’s as if our Matchbox collection from 1989 had suddenly come to life.

 Of course, Nihon steel was a huge part of the automotive landscape.
 With the Bubble Economy in full swing, Japan was pumping out loads of technologically advanced cars, back when “technology” still meant features that improved the driving experience and not how connected to your phone it was.

 Japanese cars ranged from MR2s to NSXes and everything in between.
-All the 90s rap video stars were there, too — Lexus LSes, Infiniti Q45s, and Acura Legends.
+All the 90s rap video stars were there, too — Lexus LS, Infiniti Q45, and Acura Legend.
 And then there were the tuner favorites.
-Hi Eclipses, Integras, and AE86s.
+Hi, Eclipses, Integras, and AE86s.